pstrahl/Actors/README.md

 numerical YYYY-MM-DD or drops the MovieItem if the release_date is None.
 Otherwise the item is returned as is. <br>
 **6.** The third step is the **MoneyPipeline**, which cleans the budget and box_office fields (if the item is a MovieItem) so that they are represented as decimals with 6 places to the right of the decimal; it is understood that these fields are now in terms of millions of dollars.
 If the item is not a MovieItem, it is returned as is. <br>
-**7.** Having cleaned the relevant fields for insertion into a MySQL database, the **DBPipeline** creates a MySQL database titled actors whose schema can be found in the actors_wiki_ER_diagram pdf.
+**7.** Having cleaned the relevant fields for insertion into a MySQL database, the **DBPipeline** creates a MySQL database titled actors_wiki whose schema can be found in the actors_wiki_ER_diagram pdf. <br>

+To query the database and store the resulting tables in csv files: <br>
+**8.** Having completed the above steps, for each actor and director, over the 20 year timespan, we find the box office maximum, minimum, average, and standard deviation, as well as the film count.
+This information is stored in two separate tables (one for actors and one for directors). <br>
+**9.** Since distribution and production companies tend to distribute or produce more than one film per year, we find the film count, box office maximum, minimum, average and standard deviation for each year as well as across all 20 years.
+As above, this information is stored in two separate tables (one for distribution companies and one for production companies).

 ## Usage
 **1.** This project requires python 3.10 or greater, scrapy 2.8.0, pymysql 1.0.2, python-dotenv 0.21.0, and itemadapter 0.7.0 to be imported; see the requirements.txt file for more information. <br>